China says history shows positive outcome from U.S. talks possible

-BEIJING (Reuters) - Four decades of dealings between China and the United States show that positive outcomes were always possible, China’s foreign ministry said on Wednesday, after their presidents agreed to rekindle trade talks at a G20 meeting this month.
+BEIJING (Reuters) - China said on Wednesday positive outcomes were possible in trade negotiations with the United States, after the presidents of the world’s two largest economies agreed to revive their troubled talks at a G20 meeting this month.

 U.S. President Donald Trump said on Tuesday he would meet Chinese President Xi Jinping at the G20 summit in Osaka, Japan.
 China, which previously declined to say whether the two leaders would get together, confirmed the meeting.

-The world’s two largest economies are in the middle of a costly trade dispute that has pressured financial markets and damaged the global economy.
+The two countries are in the middle of a costly trade dispute that has put pressure on financial markets and damaged the global economy.

 Talks to reach a broad deal broke down last month after U.S. officials accused China of backing away from agreed commitments.
-Interaction since then has been limited, and Trump has threatened to slap more tariffs on Chinese products in an escalation that businesses in both countries want to avoid.
+Interaction since then has been limited, and Trump has threatened to put more tariffs on Chinese products in an escalation that businesses in both countries want to avoid.

+News that the negotiations were back on the agenda cheered China’s stock markets with the blue-chip CSI300 index ending 1.3% higher while the Shanghai Composite Index rose 1.0%.

-Speaking at a daily news briefing, Foreign Ministry spokesman Lu Kang said it was important to find a solution that is acceptable to both sides.
+Speaking at a daily news briefing, foreign ministry spokesman Lu Kang said it was important to find a solution that was acceptable to both sides.

 “I’m not getting ahead of myself, but communication over four decades shows it is possible to achieve positive outcomes,” he said.